LukeWood/keras-genetic/README.md

 *⚠️ Keras Genetic is Operating pre-release.⚠️*

-*⚠️ The API is currently unstable and will regularly change until the v1.0.0 release. ⚠️*

 Keras Genetic allows you to easily train Keras models using genetic algorithms.

 *Quick Links:*